jstetich/LCWMD_Monitoring/Derived_Data/Data_Notes.md

    the folder "Original_Data".
 If you need this file, you can generate it by downloading the archive and running "Import_Data.Rmd".

--  **extracted_grab_data.xlsm** --  file contains copies of the orginal
+-  **extracted_grab_data.xlsm** --  file contains copies of the original
    spreadsheets, without the graphics.  it is ~ 235 MB but much of that space is wasted.
-Much of that can be saved by converting to "long" data format
+Much of that can be saved by converting to "long" data format.